magdalenaboch/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
-#interests:
+Interests:
-#- non-invasive comparative neuroscience
+- social cognition & behaviour
-#- foundations and evolution of social cognition & behaviour
+- evolution of the social brain
-#- awake neuroimaging & post-mortem diffussion MRI
+- non-invasive comparative neuroscience
-##- methods for comparative neuroimaging
+- neuroimaging methods
-#- open (neuro)science
+- open (neuro)science

 # Education to show in About widget
 #education: